Saeidh0/Rock-paper-scissors/README.md

 Rock, Paper, Scissors
 I started this project as a simple Rock, Paper, Scissors game while learning the fundamentals of Python.
 What started as a small console game quickly turned into a much bigger project as I kept experimenting, adding features, and challenging myself to improve it.
 I started with randomization, user input, loops, and conditional statements, then gradually introduced functions, menus, and finally a 2D graphical interface using pygame.
+Working with Pygame was a challenge on its own.
+Since I was completely new to it, understanding all the different concepts felt overwhelming at first.
+However, I didn’t let that stop me from reaching my goal.
+With every new idea I came up with, I found myself researching, experimenting, and figuring out how to bring it into my project.
+Overall, this experience taught me a lot and made me more confident in my ability to learn and create.

 This project is a snapshot of my early journey with Python and my experience turning a simple idea into a more complete interactive application.
 Features
  Beginner Version